Make-School-Courses/FEW-1.1-Web-Foundations/13-JavaScript-Browser-API-part-2/README.md

 # JavaScript API 2

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+Wrap up and review.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Identify the documentation for web APIs
-1. Use Web APIs
+1. Apply debugging techniques in the browser
-1.
+1. Parsing error messages

 ## Initial Exercise